Motion Path

 Warning

 When right-clicking on a control point in the Viewer that is not in Adaptive Time, an All Interpolations section lets you change the Temporal Interpolation.
-Do not confuse with Spatial Interpolation who is only available in the Keyframe Properties Dock.
+Do not confuse this with Spatial Interpolation which is only available in the Keyframe Properties Dock.

-Elastic or Bounce** temporal interpolations move the layer along the motion path in a non-linear way.
+Elastic and Bounce temporal interpolations move the layer along the Motion Path non-linearly.

-Although the Layer Position parameter is the most common case of Motion-Path use, we began by pointing out that it can be generated by any 2D spatial parameter.
+Although the layer Position parameter is the most common case where you would use Motion Paths, we pointed out earlier that it can be generated by any 2D spatial parameter.

-Let's take the example of a God Rays modifier applied to an image.
-After setting its Scale parameter to 6.0, its Position parameter is used to define the center of the rays.
+Let's take the example of a God Rays Modifier applied to an image.
+After setting its Scale parameter to 3.0, its Position parameter is used to define the center of the rays.

 By creating two keyframes on the Position parameter, then selecting it in the Properties section or in the Timeline, a Motion Path appears representing the trajectory of this point, whose tangents can be modified to curve it.